maefahluang-uni/99-project-active-black-coffee-data-warehouse/README.md

 ## Main Feature
 - Dataset Catalog: Browse and search through a catalog of available datasets.
-- Data Visualization: Visualize datasets using interactive Charts and tables similar to Excel.
+- Data Visualization: Visualize datasets using an interactive table similar to Excel.
 - Download: Download datasets in various formats for analysis and research.

 ## Instruction